a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

 At work, we use [DNN](http://www.dnnsoftware.com/) as our Web content management system.
 I got tired of spending two hours building lab environments every time I wanted to tinker in a safe place, so I built an environment using Vagrant.
 One of the nice benefits was it gave me an opportunity to brush up on my PowerShell DSC, as it had been a while since I'd used it.
 You can find the project [here](https://github.com/a-mcf/DnnLab).
 Now I can easily spin up _fresh_ test machines whenever I want.

 **Blogging**
-This blog is hosted on [Github Pages](https://pages.github.com/), and uses a [Jekyll](https://jekyllrb.com/) template called [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/).
+This blog is hosted on [GitHub Pages](https://pages.github.com/), and uses a [Jekyll](https://jekyllrb.com/) template called [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/).
 The template came with a `Vagrantfile` that spins up a Debian image, installs all Ruby  perquisites, and spins up the web server.
 This allows me to test changes locally, and I don't have to go through the trouble of mucking up my laptop's Ruby environment with all of the dependencies required to get Jekyll going.

-Done anything interesting with Vagrant or have any ideas?
+Have you done anything interesting with Vagrant or have any ideas?
 Sound off in the comments!

+<sup>Image courtesy of www.nasa.gov - http://www.nasa.gov/multimedia/imagegallery/image_feature_2184.html</sup>